bmillwood/flexiprocity/README.md

 entirely fresh implementation.
 The site calls itself reciprocity still, but you can refer to this particular version of it as flexiprocity.

+New features that are implemented:

+- Attempt to sort newer users to near the top of the list, so you don't have to reread the whole thing,
+- Account self-deletion.
+- User-customisable columns.

 ## things from Facebook ToS to ensure

 - There's some restrictions on sharing platform data, but my guess is that